Nelielsa/Nelly-s-Twitch-Bot/README.md

 > **My points/bits will not trigger the actions i have put in**
 > Make sure you always save/quicksave your settings before testing as any changes done is not automatically changed.

+> **The Bot tells me i'm missing credentials**
+> If it does that then click "Continue" and see if it works with channel points, if it does then it's just a false error due to Twitch API.

+**NOTE: The bot might disconnect after 4 hours of usage, just restart the bot and it works fine again, this is an issue i'm working hard on to fix.**